How Long to Cook a Hot Pocket (Updated 2023)

 Meanwhile, for the same flavor as the buttery crusts, the recommended cooking time for one piece the time remains at 2 minutes.
 For two pieces, however, the cooking time decreases to only 3 minutes and 30 seconds compared to the crispy variety.

-If you have a compact or lower wattage microwave, you’ll have to increase the cooking time.
-One sandwich should be cooked for 3 minutes, and they should be cooked one at a time for optimal results.
+If you have a compact or lower-wattage microwave, you’ll have to increase the cooking time.
+One sandwich should be cooked for 3 minutes, and it should be cooked one at a time for optimal results.